davenomiddlenamecurtis/exomeLinkage/README.md

 I set the maximum number of alleles to 256 or more.
 The option to set from 3-255 did not work.

 There is a supposed to be a way to recode the alleles to numeric.
 I haven't found it yet.
 Instead, I edited mega2 source so that all variants whose REF allele did not have length 1 were counted as indels (even if ALT was same length).
 Otherwise, they break merlin.
+Looks like it's done with this: The Mega2 command line flag (--force_numeric_alleles) can be been specified to force allele recoding, if it is not necessary, but preferred by the researcher.

 I selected option to Create Merlin model file.